-I know you’re dreading having to drag cranky kids and dad to your family photo session.
-But you know the importance of having gorgeous pictures of your family on your walls and really want to have an enjoyable experience.
+I know you’re dreading having to drag cranky kids and dad to your family portrait session.
+But you know the importance of having gorgeous portraits of your family on your walls and really want to have an enjoyable experience.
 Follow these tips to help make the best of your session.
-If you’ve been following this Miami girl a while on Instagram or Facebook, you know my style is very carefree and relaxed.
+If you’ve been following this Miami girl for a while on Instagram or Facebook, you know my style is very carefree and relaxed.
+What you get in the end are gorgeous installed portraits on your walls that show your true personalities.
+I help you decide what looks best on your walls and create wall art specifically for your home.
 I will photograph your family as they are and will do my best to get great interactions between you all.
-Don’t worry too much if dad isn’t smiling like you like or if the kids are wiggling and running around.
+Don’t worry too much if dad isn’t smiling how you like or if the kids are wiggling and running around.
 It’s what they do.
-I love it when you get images that show your family as they actually are.
+I love it when you have images that show your family as they actually are.
 There’s no need to worry that you won’t have anything to choose from.
 I stop when I’m sure I have what I need to show you a gorgeous gallery your family can choose from.
 Following these steps, however, will ensure you’ve done your part in coming into your session with as little stress as possible.

 1. Feed EVERYBODY!
 Don’t walk into your session hungry.
 Dad will NOT be happy.
-And kids will not listen to you if their bellies are grumbling.
-Bring snacks and much on them in the car if you were rushing and couldn’t make something beforehand.
+And kids will not listen to you if their bellies are growling.
+Bring snacks and munch on them in the car if you were rushing and couldn’t make something beforehand.
 If you have to stop at McDonalds for some chicken nuggets and fries, do it.
 Trust me, hungry people are cranky people.
-Just make sure that whatever you eat doesn’t cause grease stains or spills onto your perfectly picked outfits.
-There is always photoshop but prevention is always best.
-Bonus if you bring a bribing snack for the kids.
+Just make sure that whatever you eat doesn’t cause grease stains or spills onto your perfectly curated outfits.
+Bonus if you bring bribe snacks for the kids.
 Gummy bears do well because kids won’t get sticky or dirty.
 No lollipops until after the session.
 Kids drool a lot with lollipops and their shirts will be filthy and wet.